Sunday, May 16, 2010

 "A thief, skulking in the bushes!" screeched another.

-"It is no one, it is nothing!" she cried, and the other two looked where she pointed and also saw only a grey coyote.
+The third looked more closely, and saw Coyote.
+But he had gone to the mountain-top on all fours, so the Being thought she saw only an ordinary coyote slinking among the trees."It is no one, it is nothing!" she cried, and the other two looked where she pointed and also saw only a grey coyote.
 They sat down again by their fire and paid Coyote no more attention.

 So he watched all day and night as the Fire Beings guarded their fire.
 He saw how they fed it pine cones and dry branches from the sycamore trees.
 He saw how they stamped furiously on runaway rivulets of flame that sometimes nibbled outwards on edges of dry grass.
 He saw also how, at night, the Beings took turns to sit by the fire.
 Two would sleep while one was on guard; and at certain times the Being by the fire would get up and go into their teepee, and another would come out to sit by the fire.